Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 # Surface
 ## Fonts
-Short story about fonts which one is used and which one is for the backup.
-Why i choose them?
+I decided to go with google Roboto font and sans-serif as a fall-back font.
+I think Roboto font is most used font across whole internet and it would not look too different for the user coming from any website they used to use.

 ## Colors
-To have a harmonic visual impression of the website and to be aligned with the colors shown in the images, I used mainly following colors:
+Trying to keep whole webpage in harmonic design and have it associated with “tea” colours, I decided to go for the light green colour for the header and footer and to keep it contrasted but organic in colour I went for the blue-ish for the background.
+To keep high contrast for the text I set colour to white with black shadow outline.
+I used following colours:
 - Body background color: rgba(0, 130, 175, .9)
 - Text color: #a7a7a7
 - Background color header and footer: #93C47D

 ## Images
 - All images on the website was taken from internet resources with all credit information stated in "Credits" section of this README file.

-- Image backup-color: black
+## Text
+- While I tried to keep my website filled with some useful information, I have had to copy some text mainly from Wikipedia page.
+Most text information is credited in “Credits” section in this README file

 # Features
 The website is single page, with interactive links to sections on the page with popup window with send me a message form.

 ## Existing Features
 ### Navigation Bar (in the Header):
--  Visible on all pages
+- Visible on all pages and attached to the top of the page
-- Responsive (adapts to burger menu on mobile)
+- Mobile view collapse links into “Burger menu”
-- Left: Logo (linked to homepage)
+- Left side of navbar contains Logo image with active link to homepage
-- Right 4 Links:
+- Right side of navigation bar contain 4 hyperinks:
   - Home
   - Tea traditions(gallery)
   - Tea History
   - Contact me (modulo popup with email and textbar)

-### CTA (call to action):
-- visible on the bottom of the body in all pages, except of the contact page (last page)
-- used as an option to navigate through the website (page by page)

 ### Footer:
 - visible on all pages
-- Content: short "about me", link to contact form, social links
+- Contain contact up link
+- imaginary business address information
+- fontawesome icons with links to default home page of linkedin, facebook, githup
+- Copyright information

 ### Home (index.html):
 - introduction text for what the website is about
-- text with general information about New Zealand
-- 4 images with links to different pages (in case user is interested in something in particular)

-### Route (route.html):
-- images of recommended route (screenshot of Google maps)
-- explanatory text for screenshot (city by city)

-### Accommodation (accommodation.html):
-- Text with tips for finding accommodations
+- clickable Pictures with tea icons
-- Table with recommended accommodations (includes links to booking websites)

-### Highlights (highlights.html):
-- List of top 10 highlights to visit with information and links

-### Lotr (lotr.html):
-- 5 items for lord of the rings fans to visit in New Zealand along the trip
-- includes external links for more information

-### Gallery (gallery.html):
-- image gallery to scroll through
+- Picture gallery
+- History section
+- Customers reviews section?
+-  About us section

 ### Contact form (contact.html):
-- required form fields: Name, Emailaddress and Message
+- required form fields: Name, Email address and Message
 - On submit, "thank you" alert message will be shown

 ## Features left to implement:
-- embed google maps in the route page: I used a screenshot from Google maps and linked it to a preselected route.
-Ideally this map would be directly embedded with Google maps.
-The reason I didn't do it, is that Google changed their requirements of using their Google Maps API.

 ## Technlogies used:
 - HTML:
 - CSS
 - Bootstrap
 - Fontawesome
-- Google Fonts  @import url('https://fonts.googleapis.com/css?family=Roboto:100,200,300,400,500,600,700|Exo:100,200,300,400,500,600,700');
+- Google Fonts
 - Github
-- Gitpod
 - Git
 - Balsamiq
-- hover.css  <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/hover.css/2.1.1/css/hover-min.css" type="text/css" />
--

 ## Testing
-### Functionality testing
-### Compatibility testing
+- Functionality testing – Google chrome developers tools used to test different screens responsiveness of webpages, as well on actual mobile phone and large scree monitor.
-### Code Validation
+- Code Validation – Lighthouse(google dev tools)
-### User stories testing
-### Issues found during site development
+- Issues found during site development – see section problems encountered
-### Performance testing
+- Performance testing Lighthouse(google dev tools)

 ## Deployment
+- Deployment made via GitHub pages.
+Fork my repository go to setting on forked repository scroll down to GitHub pages and select active branch to be used.

 ## Credits